mooseyscountrygarden.com » Rose Garden » Modern Shrub Roses« Fruhlingsmorgen Rose | Sexy Rexy Rose »

 Shrub Support

 I've got two Sally Holmes roses growing in the middle of the Island Bed, supported by a large Choisya Ternata (or Mexican Orange Blossom).
 The rose flower-heads tower above this shrub just as it stops flowering - perfect timing.
-The shrub has glossy green leaves and is evergreen.
+I also have a row of five which I've planted on the sunny side of the garage - all recycled gifts from a gardening friend.

 And who is Sally Holmes?
 My rose book mentions that the rose breeder is called Holmes - Sally certainly has a beautiful rose named after her!